EgiKarakashi/skill-matrix/Diary.md

 # Day 8.

-   *We started the day early in the morning even tho it was a day off.
-Even In the weekend we made a lot of progress.
+   *Today and during the weekend we made a lot of progress.
 We meet
     up with each other in a library to work and talk together in a quite place.
 This turned out to be really productive way and we had a lot of things done.
 We also had a conversation with some of the other team memebers and leaders, and exchanged a lot of ideas with each other and that helped too.
 So over all it was a really productive weekend.